 POSTED BY September 24, 2018 COMMENTS (2)ON

 In the world of mutual funds, there are various kinds of categories for different requirements and risk appetite.
-One of the categories I want to talk about today is “Balanced Advantage” Category.
+One of the categories I want to talk about today is the “Balanced Advantage” Category.

 In one line, a balanced advantage fund dynamically shifts between equity and debt depending on the market valuations.
 What it means is that when the markets are over heated and high, the fund decreases its exposure to equity and move the money into debt, so that if the markets fall, the down side is protected.

-In the same way, when the markets are on lower side, the fund increases the exposure to equity and reduces the debt side.
+In the same way, when the markets are on the lower side, the fund increases the exposure to equity and reduces the debt side.

 This strategy significantly reduces the volatility of the fund compared to an equity fund and at the same time, the returns potential also comes down.

 A lot of funds in this category also name their funds as “Dynamic Asset Allocation Fund” rather than “Balanced Advantage”